 However, the Virginia Code does provide authority for punitive damages when the defendant unreasonably refused to submit to testing of his BAC assuming that points 2 and 3 listed above are met.
 However, if you are hit by a drunk driver, and they didn’t obtain his BAC, this is an issue your attorney should undoubtedly review.

-If you have any questions about punitive damages, always ask your attorney.
+If you have any questions about punitive damages, just call and talk to us.
 You may not be eligible, but it’s worth asking.
-Your attorney’s job is to make sure that you’re educated about the process so that you can make the best decisions about your case.
+Our job is to make sure that you’re educated about the process so that you can make the best decisions about your case.
 There are no “bad” questions.